Chemistry

 Prerequisites and Introductory Courses

-Prerequisite courses Prerequisites common to all four Chemistry degree programs include two terms of general chemistry and laboratory; single-variable calculus at the level of MATH 115 or MATH 116; and one term of introductory physics numbered 170 or higher, or the equivalents in advanced placement.
-Students also are encouraged to complete a course in multivariable calculus (MATH 120, MATH 121, or ENAS 151).
+Prerequisite courses Required prerequisites for the Chemistry degree programs are: two terms of general chemistry and laboratory; single-variable calculus at the level of MATH 115 or MATH 116; and one term of introductory physics numbered 170 or higher, or advanced placement beyond these levels in math or physics.
+Students also are encouraged to complete a course in multivariable calculus (MATH 120, MATH 121, or ENAS 151); these courses or more advanced math courses fulfill the math prerequisite.
+All prerequisite courses must be taken for a letter grade; if they are taken as Audit or Credit/D/Fail they will not satisfy the requirement.

 Students with a sufficiently strong background in chemistry may initiate their studies with courses in organic or physical chemistry after demonstrating proficiency on the department’s placement examination.
-While CHEM 174 and 175 are offered expressly for first-year students, other courses in organic chemistry, including CHEM 220 and 221, also are available to qualified first-year students.
-Students with a strong background in physics and calculus may be eligible for the physical chemistry courses CHEM 332 and 333.
+While CHEM 174 and 175 are offered only to first-year students, other courses in organic chemistry, including CHEM 220 and 221, also are available to qualified first-year students.
+Students with a strong background in physics and calculus may be eligible for the physical chemistry courses CHEM 332 and 333 in the first year if they have fulfilled the math and physics requirements.

 Placement Procedures